EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Influence .md

 # 🎨 Impressions

 As soon as (Frank) Zappa had been introduced and seated, the following exchange occurred: Pyne: I guess your long hair makes you a girl.
-Zappa: I guess your wooden leg makes you a table.*
+Zappa: I guess your wooden leg makes you a table.

+I found 2 things quite interesting in this topic.

+1. The reprocical rule, aka if you get a gift you must return one as well.
+2. Hazing and initiation practices are a powerful tool that is extremely difficult to suppress.
 # ✍️ My Top  Quotes
 - *Civilization advances by extending the number of operations we can perform without thinking about them. –Alfred North Whitehead*